ctools/ctools/doc/source/user_manual/iact_analysis/analysis.rst

   Right ascension [NONE]
   Runlist outfile [runlist.lis]

-The selection by region will simply be omitted.
+This will omit the selection of pointing positions.

 .. note::

-	On default, :ref:`csfindobs` only select data of highest quality (i.e. QUALITY=0).
-Specifying the hidden parameter e.g. ``min_qual=1`` allows to select all data with looser quality criteria.
+   By default, :ref:`csfindobs` only selects data of highest quality (i.e. QUALITY=0).
+   You may overwrite this default by specifying the hidden parameter ``min_qual``.
+For example, ``min_qual=1`` selects all data with a looser quality criteria.

 Create an observation list
 --------------------------
-The runlist ASCII file containing a list of selected observation IDs must now be converted to an observation XML file.
+The runlist ASCII file containing a list of selected observation IDs must now be converted to an observation definition XML file.
 This file contains information about the location of the files that are required for the analysis.
-The tool :ref:`csiactobs` is intended to do this conversion.
+The purpose of the tool :ref:`csiactobs` is to do this conversion.

 .. code-block:: bash